Indices & Commodities

-The lot size for all indices is in fact one contract (e.g., 1 US 30, 1 UK 100, etc).
-However, in order to effectively reflect the movement and profit/loss implications of their underlying futures, FXCM has established a minimum/incremental trade size as detailed in the CFD Product Disclosure Statement.
+The lot size for all indices is in fact one contract (i.e., 1 US 30, 1 UK 100, etc).
+However, in order to effectively reflect the movement and profit/loss implications of their underlying futures, FXCM has established a minimum/incremental trade size as detailed on page 3.

 All open positions at 5 p.m.
 (New York time) are rolled forward to the next trading day.
 If you hold a long (buy) position then you will be charged financing (LIBOR +3%) to roll the position, and if you are short you may receive financing (LIBOR -3%).
-For further details, please review our CFD Product Disclosure Statement.
+For further details, please review our product guide here.

-Please note that the Roll S and Roll B displayed in the "Dealing Rates" window are the costs per contract.
+Please note that the Roll S and Roll B displayed in the dealing rates are the costs per contract.
 Since such is the case, the client will pay or earn whatever the charge is, multiplied by the size of the position the client is holding.

 Client is long 10 US 30.
 Current Roll B is -$0.88 (as displayed in the dealing rates window).
 Assuming the client is a holder of this position through 5 p.m.
 (New York time), they will be assessed a charge of $8.80 for that particular trading day.